mbalabon/Balabon-Data-Science-Portfolio/MLStreamlitApp/README.md

 Users can choose from four built-in datasets or upload their own dataset, select a model, adjust hyperparameters, and observe how these changes affect model performance.

-The app follows the same workflow used in class, including defining features and targets, splitting the data, training models, and evaluating results using appropriate metrics and visualizations.
+The app defines features and targets, splits the data, trains models, and evaluates results using different metrics and visualizations.

 ݁₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁. ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊